 It is the policy of Hardin-Simmons University that our international student population has health insurance to provide for their healthcare needs.
 Additionally, HSU wants to protect our students from compromising their financial status and their education.
-Therefore, international students will be automatically enrolled into the HSU insurance plan.
-The insurance fee will be added to the student's account at the start of each enrolled semester.
+Therefore, all International students are automatically enrolled in the University sponsored student health insurance plan; the cost of the insurance plan will be reflected on the student's account.
+For questions regarding the insurance policy, please contact the Office of Global Engagement at

+325.670.1800 or e-mail at globalengagement@hsutx. edu.
 The only exception is if the student already has an insurance plan that is comparable to the HSU plan, the student may submit proof of insurance that shows coverage throughout the semester enrolled.
-The student will need to submit this to the office of Global Engagement, 3rd floor Sandefer, and sign a waiver by the fifth class day.
+The student will need to submit this to the office of Global Engagementand sign a waiver by the fifth class day.